 The goal of Brundage Mountain’s terrain park program is to provide snowboarders and skiers with a higher fun factor than they could find on typical groomed or natural terrain.

 Learning is fun and finishing your day safely is fun, so we emphasize safety, courtesy, education and progression throughout all of our park experiences.

-Brundage Mountain Resort has two terrain parks which offer a wide selection of features to give riders the opportunity to build skills as they progress and try new things.
+Brundage Mountain Resort has three terrain parks which offer a wide selection of features to give riders the opportunity to build skills as they progress and try new things.

-Get started in the Bear Park to build your skills, confidence and understanding of Smart Style safety rules.
-Once you’ve done that, you will be ready to move to the new Deadwood Shred Park.
+Get started on Easy Street or in the Bear Park to build your skills, confidence and understanding of Smart Style safety rules.
+Once you’ve done that, you’re ready to hit the flow lines on Jammer.
 Taking on the right challenges at the right time is one of the keys to shredding happiness.

 No one likes to be cut off in the park and no one wants to see parks become extinct because of liability concerns.
 There are three main messages that are associated with Smart Style.